javidjamae/stripe-vibe-coding-companion/README.md

-# Stripe Implementation Mastery Course
+# Stripe for SaaS: A Vibe Coding Companion

 Don't want to build this all yourself?
 - Check out our SaaS Starter Kit, that has ALL of this implemented already.